Short nosed dogs – time to stop…

 Over the centuries, man has bred dogs to be more extreme in their appearance all for the benefit of fashion.
 This has been to the detriment of the wellbeing and quality of life of the breeds of dogs affected.

 All of these types of dog suffer.
 British Bulldogs, French Bulldogs, Pugs and King Charles’ Spaniels to name a few.
 There are many more.
 ALL of these breeds are beset with health problems caused by ‘breeding’ for a specific look.
 In my view, this practice is cruelty, plain and simple.

 The environment secretary, Michael Gove, has drawn up new legislation aimed at dealing with this practice.
-Breeders’ of these types of dogs will face proscecution if they breed dogs with unhealthy deformities – all of the aforementioned breeds must, surely, fall under the terms of the new legislation.
+Breeders’ of these types of dogs will face prosecution if they breed dogs with unhealthy deformities – all of the aforementioned breeds must, surely, fall under the terms of the new legislation.

 Of course, ‘lovers’ of these types of afflicted dogs will shout long and hard.
 Do I have any sympathy for these owners?
 Of course not!
 If they were true animal lovers they would not be perpetuating this barbaric practice by fueling the demand for such dogs.

-Jonatan Leakes’ article quotes Gufrun Ravetz, of the British Veterinary Association, who says ‘the new regulations are a significant step forward to crack down on unscrupulous dealers and put a legal duty on breeders to prioritise the genetic health of puppies.’
+Jonathan Leakes’ article quotes Gufrun Ravetz, of the British Veterinary Association, who says ‘the new regulations are a significant step forward to crack down on unscrupulous dealers and put a legal duty on breeders to prioritise the genetic health of puppies.’
 Well said but, I would go further.
-The breeding and ‘future’ ownership of brachiocephalic dogs or, indeed, any breed of dog with conditions bred into them that affects their quality of life should be banned.
+The breeding and ‘future’ ownership of brachycephalic dogs or, indeed, any breed of dog with conditions bred into them that affects their quality of life should be banned.

 All of those people that think these dogs are ‘cute’ should look beyond this shallow, ill-informed view and wake up to the fact that these dogs suffer their ‘whole’ lives.